Train simulator: Driving simulation

 Peripherals specifically designed for use with driving simulations include RailDriver by US manufacturer P.I.
 Engineering.
 RailDriver is a programmable desktop cab controller with throttle, brake lever and switches designed to work with Trainz, TrainMaster, Microsoft Train Simulator and Rail Simulator.

 Strategy simulation

 Railroad-themed strategy simulation video games are focused mostly on the economic part of the railroad industry rather than on technical detail.
 The A-Train series (1985 to present) is an early example.
 Chris Sawyer's Transport Tycoon (1994) was an influential game in this genre, spawning remakes such as Simutrans (1999 to present), OpenTTD (2004 to present) and Sawyer's own Locomotion (2004).
 Sid Meier designed two railroad simulations: Railroad Tycoon (1990) and Railroads!
 (2006).
 The Railroad Tycoon series itself inspired other rail games such as Rails Across America (2001).
+Elements of strategy games in turn were retroactively introduced to driving simulators in the 2020s, with Railroader (2024) and Century of Steam (in development) both as examples of train simulators including economic gameplay elements inspired by strategy games, but set in a ground level first person simulator perspective.
+Modern games in the traditional top-down strategy perspective includes titles such as Mashinky (2017) and the Railway Empire series.

 Other genres

 Some rail simulation games focus on railway signalling rather than driving or economics.
 Examples include The Train Game (1983), SimSig, JBSS BAHN, Train Dispatcher, and the series of signalling simulations produced by PC-Rail Software.